Reactive monitoring starts with checking the availability and the response time of vital services such as

 You can control interface monitoring by the policy.
 By default, NetCrunch monitors all active interfaces.
 You can create your own policy and monitor only selected interfaces.

-NetCrunch presents traffic on all interfaces.
+NetCrunch presents traffic from all switch interfaces.

 Furthermore, NetCrunch provides Layer-2 topology mapping with additional module Layer 2 Topology Mapping